First aid tips everyone should know

 Airway – if unconscious – open their airway

-Breathing – check for at least 2 normal breaths in a 10 second period
+Breathing – check for at least two normal breaths in a 10-second period

 Circulation/CPR – if unconscious and not breathing, start CPR

 A guide to first aid for older people

 Having some basic first-aid knowledge can make all the difference.
 If you want to learn or expand on your first aid skills, then you can consider a course by First Aid for Life, designed for over 60s.